...in pursuit of control room best practice

 The Australian Control Room Network Association was registered with ASIC on the 9th November 2017.
 An Association committee was established with the main aims to seek corporate membership and to hold a conference in mid to late 2018.

-The Australian Control Room Network Association (ACRNA) is a not-for-profit Incorporated Association and Australian Registered Body with the Australian Securities and Investments Commission.
+The Australian Control Room Network Association (ACRNA) is a not-for-profit Incorporated Association with the Queensland Department of Justice Office of Fair Trading and an Australian Registered Body with the Australian Securities and Investments Commission.

 It exists to provide and manage a members’ forum to support the control room industry.